JorgeESantos/LisbonTPMS-tool/README.md

 # Instalation

-After creating a Python working environment, LisbonTPMS-tool can be installed directly from GitHub, using pip and:
+Considering Python 3.10+ and after creating a Python working environment with pip and setuptools ready, LisbonTPMS-tool can be installed directly from GitHub, using pip and:

 (1) Directly from source, using Git